·

 Signal quality metrics

-Maximum Adverse Excursion measured at the exact bar of trade resolution, Maximum Favorable Excursion, signal decay analysis across session position, level-type decomposition across all 15 Midnight Grid levels, T-level performance by age (T-1 through T-5), volume decile breakdown across 10 buckets.
+Maximum Adverse Excursion measured at the exact bar of trade resolution, Maximum Favorable Excursion, signal decay analysis across session position, level-type decomposition across all 15 MG levels, T-level performance by age (T-1 through T-5), volume decile breakdown across 10 buckets.

 That is not a partial list.
 Every result produced by the framework goes through all of it.